Glossary

 Further competition

-Once you have selected the CCS framework that meets your requirements you can ask the suppliers listed to bid, a process called a ‘further competition’.
-This may be run under any CCS framework which has multiple suppliers.
+Once you have selected the CCS commercial agreement that meets your requirements you can ask the suppliers listed to bid.
+This process is called a ‘further competition’.
+This may be run under any CCS framework or Dynamic Purchasing System (DPS) which has multiple suppliers.
 Generally in public procurement further competition is the preferred route to market because it offers a fair and open competition.
+There are 2 types of further competition.
+These are:

 Framework agreement